-Amy Forsyth is a furniture designer/maker who was trained as an architect at Penn State and Princeton Universities.
-She teaches three-dimensional design and furniture design at Lehigh.
-She has studied studio furniture with many luminaries in the field.
-After graduating from Princeton, she taught architecture at Penn State and the University of North Carolina at Charlotte prior to her arrival at Lehigh.
-During this time, she took workshops in furniture design and construction and became involved with The Furniture Society.
-She was on the Board of Trustees of The Furniture Society, and edited their newsletter, “Furniture Matters,” for several years.
-She also was on their editorial advisory board, where she worked on several publications, such as “Furniture Studio: The Heart of the Functional Arts,” and “Tradition in Contemporary Furniture.
+Prof. Forsyth trained as an architect at Penn State and Princeton University, and taught architecture at Penn State and the University of North Carolina at Charlotte prior to coming to Lehigh.
+During that time, she attended workshops on furniture design and construction.
+She became involved with The Furniture Society, joining their board of trustees and editing their newsletter, “Furniture Matters,” for several years.
+She also was on their editorial advisory board, where she worked on several publications including the monograph Furniture Studio: The Heart of the Functional Arts and Tradition in Contemporary Furniture.